CircuitVerse/CircuitVerseDocs/docs/groups.md

 Teachers can :
 - Create groups
-- Add Students
+- Add students
-- Post Assignments
+- Post assignments
-- View Assignment Work of each Student member.
+- View assignments of each and every student.

 Students can :
-- View the Given Assignment with live deadline counter.
+- View the given assignment with live deadline counter.
 - Create them easily with the help of CircuitVerse Simulator.
 - Submit them remotely.

 ## Creating Groups

-- First Click on your username on the right top corner as shown.
+- First **click on your username** on the right top corner as shown.

 ![My-Groups](/images/my-groups.png)